berlenzhang/power-outages-project/README.md

   frameborder="0"
 ></iframe>

-**Permutation test for CLIMATE.CATEGORY:**
+*Permutation test for CLIMATE.CATEGORY:*

-***Null Hypothesis***: The distribution of the data in the column `CLIMATE.CATEGORY` is the same regardless of the missingess of the column `DEMAND.LOSS.MW`.
+***Null Hypothesis*** : The distribution of the data in the column `CLIMATE.CATEGORY` is the same regardless of the missingess of the column `DEMAND.LOSS.MW`.

-***Alternative Hypothesis***: The distribution of the data in the column `CLIMATE.CATEGORY` is different depending on the missingness of the column `DEMAND.LOSS.MW`.
+***Alternative Hypothesis*** : The distribution of the data in the column `CLIMATE.CATEGORY` is different depending on the missingness of the column `DEMAND.LOSS.MW`.

-For the second permutation test, we found a TVD observed test statistic of 0.034 and a p-value of 0.314, therefore, we fail to reject the null hypothesis which indicates that the missing values of the 'DEMAND.LOSS.MW column does not depend on the `CLIMATE.CATEGORY` column.
+***Results*** :For the second permutation test, we found a TVD observed test statistic of 0.034 and a p-value of 0.314, therefore, we fail to reject the null hypothesis which indicates that the missing values of the 'DEMAND.LOSS.MW column does not depend on the `CLIMATE.CATEGORY` column.
 The graph below is the empirical distribution of this test and the **red line** on the graph represents the observed test statstic.

 <iframe
   src="assets/emp-dist-2.html"